+The following ‘specific interest’ advisory committees will be established to support the work of the Aged Services IRC by providing high-level strategic and policy advice.
 SkillsIQ will conduct a separate nominations process for these committees once the IRC has been established.
 For more information, including registering your interest in participating in an advisory committee, please fill in your details at the SkillsIQ - Aged Services IRC page.

-|Residential Care||Peaks, associations, others with a focus on acute (hospital) and/or residential care, industry/employer representatives; may also include food services representatives|
+|Residential Care||Peaks, associations, others with a focus on acute (hospital) and/or residential care, industry/employer representatives; may also include food services representatives.|

-|Home Care and Community Care||Peaks, associations, others with a focus on home care and community care, industry/employer representatives|
+|Home Care and Community Care||Peaks, associations, others with a focus on home care and community care, industry/employer representatives.|

-|Indigenous and remote||Employers, employees and other stakeholders representing Indigenous and remote interests|
+|Indigenous and Remote Services||Employers, employees and other stakeholders representing Indigenous and remote interests.|

-|Diversity||Employers, employees and other stakeholder representing culturally and linguistically diverse (CALD); lesbian, gay, bisexual, transgender and intersex (LGBTI); disability; homeless and disadvantaged; and other diversity group interests|
+|Diversity and Inclusion||Employers, employees and other stakeholders representing culturally and linguistically diverse (CALD); lesbian, gay, bisexual, transgender and intersex (LGBTI); disability; homeless and disadvantaged; and other diversity group interests.|

-|Dementia||Peaks, associations, industry/employers, others with a focus on dementia|
+|Dementia||Peaks, associations, industry/employers, others with a focus on dementia.|

-|Palliative Care||Peaks, associations, industry/employers, others with a focus on palliative care|
+|Palliative Care||Peaks, associations, industry/employers, others with a focus on palliative care.|

-|Mental Health||Peaks, associations, industry/employers, others with a focus on mental health|
+|Mental Health||Peaks, associations, industry/employers, others with a focus on mental health.|

-|Pathways and tertiary education||Registered training organisations (including peak bodies), universities, others as appropriate|
+|Pathways and Tertiary Education||Registered training organisations (including peak bodies), universities, others as appropriate.|